agilecreativity/vim_printer/README.md

 [gemnasium]: https://gemnasium.com/agilecreativity/vim_printer
 [codeclimate]: https://codeclimate.com/github/agilecreativity/vim_printer

 Batch print/export files to htmls using the power of Vim.
-Output will be saved to `vim_printer_output.tar.gz` and ready for extract and viewing in your favourite browser.
+Output will be saved to `vim_printer_#{project_name}.tar.gz` and ready for extract and view in your favourite browser.

 - Unlimited support for [vim colorschemes][] if enabled, or `default` colorscheme that comes with Vim.
 - Can print any files in any languages that you can open with Vim.
 - Use the power of [Vim][] to print the code without any other tools.
+- Skip any binary files automatically

 ### Example Outputs: